simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-14-stop-using-inheritance-in-angular.md

 comments: true
 cover: assets/stop-using-inheritance-in-angular.jpg
 categories: [Angular, Architecture, Best Practices]
-description: "This article explains why we should stay away from inheritance in Angular"
+description: "Read this if you want to know why we should stay away from inheritance in Angular"
 ---

 At Simplified Courses, we tend to do **a lot of Angular code-reviews** for companies that want to make sure they are still on the right track.
 One of the principles that often makes their codebase unmaintainable and unnecessarily complex is the principle of **inheritance**.